S3-working-group/s3-practical-guide/content/src/co-creation-and-evolution/objection.md

 It's the accountability of individuals to raise potential objections.

-Withholding objections can harm the ability of individuals, groups or the whole organization to respond to organizational drivers.
+Withholding objections can harm the ability of individuals, teams or the whole organization to respond to organizational drivers.

 Being able to raise *potential* objections at any time means decisions only need *to be good enough for now and safe enough to try*.